 As of this year, the standard Part B premium paid to Medicare by enrolled city retirees is about \$105 per month, which translates to \$1,259 per year or \$2,518 per year for couples.
-The city at present fully reimburses all such premium payments.
-Under this option, New York City would reduce standard Medicare Part B premium reimbursements by 50 percent, which would affect all enrolled city retirees and save the city \$172 million in 2016.
+The city at present fully reimburses all such premium payments, with a lag of about one year.
+Under this option, New York City would reduce standard Medicare Part B premium reimbursements by 50 percent, which would affect all enrolled city retirees and save the city \$148.1 million in 2019.